Lynne Baab • Saturday November 9 2019

 To receive an email alert when a new post is published, simply enter your email address below.

-Lynne is pleased to announce the release of her book on midlife, A Renewed Spirituality: Finding Fresh Paths at Midlife, for kindle.
-Her 2018 book is Nurturing Hope: Christian Pastoral Care for the Twenty-First Century, and her best-selling book is Sabbath-Keeping: Finding Freedom in the Rhythms of Rest.
+Another recent book is Two Hands: Grief and Gratitude in the Christian Life, available in paperback, audiobook, and for kindle.
+Lynne's 2018 book is Nurturing Hope: Christian Pastoral Care for the Twenty-First Century, and her most popular book is Sabbath-Keeping: Finding Freedom in the Rhythms of Rest (now available as an audiobook as well as paperback and kindle).
 You can see her many other book titles here, along with her Bible study guides.

-Lynne was interviewed recently for the podcast "As the Crow Flies".
+Lynne was interviewed for the podcast "As the Crow Flies".
 The first episode focuses on why listening matters and the second one on listening skills.

 Here are two talks Lynne gave on listening (recorded in audio form on YouTube): Listening for Mission and Ministry and Why Listening Matters for Mission and Ministry.